ronakg/awesome-flickr-gallery-plugin/README.txt

 * Comment on the photos from your website itself

 == Changelog ==

+= 2.6.5 =
+* [Bug Fix] Awesome Flickr Gallery conflicts with other slider plugins
+* Minor improvements in UI

 = 2.6.2 =
 * [Bug Fix] Pagination broken on multisite wordpress deployment